isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 I am using [docker-compose](https://docs.docker.com/compose/) to set this up and run it.
 This works remarkably well, and there is no need to run K8s on a single box, anyway.

 A deployment is specified in a file `docker-compose.yml`, which lists a number of containers and optionally a local virtual network segment.
-The deployment can make use of environmetn variables, which can be put into a file named `.env` (dotenv) in the same directory.
+The deployment can make use of environment variables, which can be put into a file named `.env` (dotenv) in the same directory.

 ### mosquitto